OctoPrint/OctoPrint/docs/plugins/hooks.rst

 .. py:function:: protocol_scripts_hook(comm_instance, script_type, script_name, *args, **kwargs)

-   Return a prefix to prepend and a postfix to append to the script ``script_name`` of type ``type``.
+   Return a prefix to prepend, postfix to append, and optionally a dictionary of variables to provide to the script ``script_name`` of type ``type``.
 Handlers should make sure to only proceed with returning additional scripts if the ``script_type`` and ``script_name`` match handled scripts.
 If not, None should be returned directly.

-   If the hook handler has something to add to the specified script, it may return a 2-tuple, with the first entry defining the prefix (what to *prepend* to the script in question) and the last entry defining the postfix (what to *append* to the script in question).
+   If the hook handler has something to add to the specified script, it may return a 2-tuple or a 3-tuple with the first entry defining the prefix (what to *prepend* to the script in question), the second entry defining the postfix (what to *append* to the script in question), and finally if desired a dictionary of variables to be made available to the script.
 Both prefix and postfix can be None to signify that nothing should be prepended respectively appended.

-   The returned entries may be either iterables of script lines or a string including newlines of the script lines (which will be split by the caller if necessary).
+   The returned prefix and postfix entries may be either iterables of script lines or a string including newlines of the script lines (which will be split by the caller if necessary).

-   **Example:**
+   **Example 1:**

    Appends an ``M117 OctoPrint connected`` to the configured ``afterPrinterConnected`` GCODE script.